alteryx/predict-remaining-useful-life/README.md

 2. [Generate features](#Step-2:-DFS-and-Creating-a-Model)
 3. [Make predictions with Machine Learning](#Step-3:-Using-the-Model)

-*If you're running this notebook yourself, note that the Challenge Dataset will be downloaded into the data folder in this repository.
-If you'd prefer to download the data yourself, download and unzip the file from [https://ti.arc.nasa.gov/c/13/](https://ti.arc.nasa.gov/c/6/)*.
+*To run the notebooks, you need to download the data yourself.
+Download and unzip the file from[https://ti.arc.nasa.gov/c/13/](https://ti.arc.nasa.gov/c/6/) and place the files in the 'data' directory*

 ## Highlights
 * Quickly make end-to-end workflow using time-series data